-The WVSOM provides all the pay and employee benefits for the personnel who operate the Foundation as well as assistance with certain operating costs.
-On November 12, 2011, the Foundation sold the office building from which it operates to the WVSOM.
-Subsequently, the WVSOM provides this office space to the Foundation without charge.
 The costs associated with the office space, the operational expenses, and the wages and benefits paid by the WVSOM are recorded as contributed services and operational expenses in the accompanying statement of activities.
 The Foundation measures these expenses at the cost recognized by the WVSOM for the personnel providing the services and the fair value of the office space occupied.
-The total amount of the services and operating costs provided were \$266,885 and \$314,930 for the years ended June 30, 2021 and 2020, respectively.
-The WVSOM also made a \$48,750 contribution to the Foundation during the year ended June 30, 2020.
+The total amount of the services and operating costs provided were \$356,595 and \$266,885 for the years ended June 30, 2022 and 2021, respectively.
 As a part of a Memorandum of Understanding with the WVSOM signed concurrent with the sale of the building, the Foundation will be able to continue to collect revenues from the rental of a conference room contained within the office building.
 As the fair value of this arrangement is not readily determinable, no reflection of it has been recorded in the accompanying financial statements.

 The Foundation holds and disburses funds at the discretion of the WVSOM and various student, faculty, and alumni organizations.
-See Note 6 for a more complete description of these custodial arrangements and the balances held under these arrangements at June 30, 2021 and 2020.
+See Note 6 for a more complete description of these custodial arrangements and the balances held under these arrangements at June 30, 2022 and 2021.